eliasbuchwald/-reddit/FAQ.md

 ### What is the administrator account?

 By default, there are no accounts.
 Create an account and add it to the `admins` line in `example.ini`.
-If you populate the database using `populatedb` it will generate an account called `reddit` with password `password` which is in the list of admins by default.
+If you populate the database using `inject_test_data.py` it will generate an account called `reddit` with password `password` which is in the list of admins by default.

 ### Why can't I log in to my reddit?